 Once you confirm you don’t have a clog preventing the auger from rotating, check for missing shear pins on a two or three-stage snowblower.
 Missing shear pins will keep the auger from turning.

 Replace any worn auger parts or missing shear pins.
 Check out “Your Toro Snowblower Auger Won’t Turn” for additional reasons your auger is rotating slowly or not at all affecting the amount of snow that is being blown.

 Worn Belt or the Belt Came Off the Pulley

 A worn auger belt will slip on the pulleys causing the auger to spin slowly and not sufficiently feed snow into the chute.
 Replace a worn belt.

 Also, make sure the belt is securely in place.
 If it has fallen off, reinstall the belt.

 Verify there are no problems with the pulleys or other parts that may have caused the belt to come off your snowblower.
 Fix any worn or damaged parts.

 Two-stage and three-stage Toro snowblowers use an impeller to propel snow out of the blower chute.
-Check to make sure the impeller is not broke and can still move freely.
+Check to make sure the impeller is not broken and can still move freely.